Pierre-Paul Grassé: Evolution of Living Organisms

 Grassé presents his arguments against neo-Darwinism in his work L'évolution du vivant (1973), translated into English as Evolution of Living Organisms in 1977.
 Against the idea which states that the evolution of living things is the product of their adapting to changes in their environments, he opposes living fossils, meaning species which stopped evolving at some point in time and have remained relatively identical to this day regardless of great climatic or geological changes (he cites numerous examples in Les formes panchroniques et les arrêts de l'évolution, p.
 133).
 Therefore, evolution is in his opinion a process which is not necessary, it does not occur in living beings under the constraints of external physical forces (cf. Necessity-utility is not the primus movens of biological evolution, p.
 302).
-To explain evolution he instead thinks that you must look at the internal dynamics of living things.
+To explain evolution he instead thinks that one must look at the internal dynamics of living things.

 Biologist Theodosius Dobzhansky wrote in a review that Grassé's belief that evolution is directed by some unknown mechanism does not explain anything.
 He concluded that "to reject what is known, and to appeal to some wonderful future discovery which may explain it all, is contrary to sound scientific method.
 The sentence with which Grassé ends his book is: "It is possible that in this domain biology, impotent, yields the floor to metaphysics."

 Colin Patterson reviewed Evolution of Living Organisms for the New Scientist stating that the book was a criticism of neo-Darwinism, with the opinion that paleontology is "the only true science of evolution".
 Patterson, a paleontologist, disputed this statement.
 He also noted that Grassé's own theory of neo-Lamarckism was "hard to disentangle, and there were other places where Grassé's reasoning was difficult to follow."
 According to Patterson the book did not mention gene duplication, but this has been well-established in evolution.

 Geologist David B. Kitts negatively reviewed the book commenting that all of "Grassé's arguments have been marshaled against Darwinian theory before and, in the opinion of most Darwinians, have been adequately countered."
 Grassé stated that evolution was driven by an internal factor.
 Regarding the identification of this factor, Kitts quotes Grassé as saying "perhaps in this area of biology can go no further: the rest is metaphysics".
 Kitts found this statement unacceptable commenting that "the fundamental issues raised by Grassé's theory of evolution do not even belong to biology, but to some other discipline."